ddry/ddry-guide/README.md

 Inside the folder of existing module file for method that is not defined (named e.g. `method`) will result in pending spec stating

-Notices on missing method specs are not provided.

 ```
 Method method()
   - is not defined in 'Numbering module example'
 ```

+Notices on missing method specs are not provided.

 ### Injected ddry instance

 At last, we are in correctly placed spec file of method defined in existent module.
-First of all, it is a JS module exporting function where first argument is injected instance [ddry](https://www.npmjs.com/package/ddry) of core module `index.js`.
+First of all, it is a JS module exporting function where first argument is an injected instance of [ddry](https://www.npmjs.com/package/ddry) core module `index.js`.

 Through [ddry](https://www.npmjs.com/package/ddry) codebase it is reffered as `dd` standing for data-driven.
 It contains some methods we can use for data-driven testing and some data about the whole modular spec suite.
 At this point methods are much more important than anything else.

 And most important of them is definitely `drive` that takes assertion object or array of assertion objects and delivers it to every test harness [ddry](https://www.npmjs.com/package/ddry) knows about in processable form to produce an actual assertion.

 Before we dig too deep into it, let's mention `pending` method that takes no arguments and simply produces **pending** assertion outputting module title and method it is invoked for.
-To make a good spec stub clearly reporting its location, create file this way:
+To make a good spec stub clearly reporting its location, create a file this way:

 ```coffee
 'use strict'